EatKFCinMc/IdleScreen/README.md

 # Idle Overlay

 Small Windows app that shows a fullscreen black overlay after the user has been idled for a configurable time.
 Compatible with OLED screen the most.

-It's finally usable

 ## Build
 ```powershell